DongqiangZeng0808/TMEscore/README.md

 TME infiltration patterns were determined and systematically correlated with TME cell phenotypes, genomic traits, and patient clinicopathological features to establish the "TMEscore" [1]

-TMEscore is an R package to evaluate Tumor microenvironment.
-Main advantages:
-- Provides functionality to calculate Tumor microenvironment (TME) score (PCA and z-score)
-- Functions to visulize TME data.

-TME infiltration patterns were determined and systematically correlated with TME cell phenotypes, genomic traits, and patient clinicopathological features to establish the "TMEscore" [1]

 TMEscore is a R package to do Tumor microenvironment analysis.
 Main advantages:
-- Provides functionality to calculate Tumor microenvironment (TME) score (PCA, ssGSEA, and z-score)
+- Provides functionality to calculate Tumor microenvironment (TME) score (PCA or z-score)
 - Functions to visulize TME data.
-- Deconvolution of cellular composition of tumor.
 - Identify TME relevant mutaions.

 The package is not yet on CRAN.
 You can install from Github: